hi12167pies/BedwarsOverlay/readme.md

 ## Why is everyone a nick?
 Your api key is invalid or you have reached a rate limit.
 Try resetting your key.

+# Image
+This may be outdated to the current version
 ![Preview](https://github.com/hi12167pies/BedwarsOverlay/blob/main/img/img1.png?raw=true)